Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

 \begin{definition} Define the function as the number of ways a finite sequence whose number wall has right-side blade $B_1$ can be extended by $2m$ entries such that the number wall of the resulting sequence has right-side blade $B_2$.\end{definition}

-For example, $Q(\XXX,\XOO,1)$ is the number of ways a finite sequence whose number wall has right-side blade $\XXX$ can be extended by two digits to have a right-side blade $\XOO$.
-The $\XXX$-Tree Diagram shows that $Q(\XXX,\XOO,1)=0$.
-When $m=0$, it will be convenient later to define $Q_(B_1,B_2,0)=1$ when $B_1$ is equal to $B_2$, and 0 otherwise.\\
+For example, $C(\XXX,\XXO,1)$ is the number of ways a finite sequence whose number wall has right-side blade $\XXX$ can be extended by two digits to have a right-side blade $\XXO$.
+The $\XXX$-Tree Diagram shows that $C(\XXX,\XXO,1)=q-1$.
+When $m=0$, it will be convenient later to define $C(B_1,B_2,0)=1$ when $B_1$ is equal to $B_2$, and 0 otherwise.\\

-Although it is not clear \textit{a priori}, the map $Q$ is well defined.
+Although it is not clear \textit{a priori}, the map $C$ is well defined.
+That is, the value of $C(B_1,B_2,m)$ depends only on the stated variables and not on any other specifics about the choice of sequence.
 This is justified below, in Lemma \ref{blades}.
-The same lemma gives explicit values of $Q(B_1,B_2,m)$.
+The same lemma gives explicit values of $C(B_1,B_2,m)$.
 These formulas do not need to be committed to memory and are not individually important.
 They are used later in the proof of Lemma \ref{contain}.